longyan97/EMEye_Tutorial/readme.md

 # EM Eye

-This repository is the tutorial of eavesdropping on camera video from camera circuit's electromagnetic (EM) leakage, which is presented in the NDSS'24 paper "**EM Eye: Characterizing Electromagnetic Side-channel Eavesdropping on Embedded Cameras**" (contact: yanlong@umich.edu and/or qhjiang@zju.edu.cn)
+This repository is the tutorial of eavesdropping on camera video from camera circuit's electromagnetic (EM) leakage, which is presented in the NDSS'24 paper "**EM Eye: Characterizing Electromagnetic Side-channel Eavesdropping on Embedded Cameras**" (contact: yanlong@umich.edu and/or qhjiang@zju.edu.cn).
+Please also refer to [the research project introduction website](https://emeyeattack.github.io/Website/).

 To enable researchers to quickly reproduce the observations in the paper on different camera devices, we modified the [TempestSDR](https://github.com/martinmarinov/TempestSDR) tool into **[TempestSDR_EMEye](#sdr_bom)**.
 Specifically, range of eavesdropping parameters was adjusted to fit the scope of embedded cameras.